jrod-disco/gamejam-ld48/README.md

 # Getting Started

+DCollage is meant to get you up and running with a PIXI app in minutes.
+While there are a lot of nuances that can be tweaked and you are not forced to follow the patterns this boilerplate includes it should be a matter of clone, install, run.

 ## Clone or Template

 - Clone or spin up a new repo using the github template `https://github.com/jrod-disco/dcollage-pixijs-boilerplate.git`